top of page

 Construction

-I used a chop saw to get my planks to their proper size, then joined and planed the wood until it was the proper thickness and perfectly parallel without warping the wood.
+I used a chop saw to get my planks to their proper size, then joined and planed the wood until it was the proper thickness and square.
 For individual pieces I used the bandsaw and router to cut internal grooves, and a chisel to create internal corners.

 construction